yyang9301/AHW/data/README.md

 The file "som_model_pci.Rdata" contains the results of the SOM run on the processed data.

 The file "node_all_anom.Rdata" is an index containing the node to which each event has been assigned.

+The file "node_means.Rdata" is a long data frame that contains the synoptic data necessary to make figures visualising the nodes.